Course Descriptions

 3.0 credits, typically runs in the fall or summer semester

-Reviews foundational concepts and applications of social network analysis in the field of communication.
-Students select an organization or group and craft an RFP for a social network analysis to better understand how fans, followers, or customers seek and share information on social media platforms.
-Students discover how relationships are formed into crowds, clusters, and networks on common social media applications.
+Reviews foundational concepts and applications of media analytics in the field of communication.
+Students develop a multimedia presentation about a topic of their choice by using a variety of media analysis tools to gather, interpret, and present data from online sources.
 Students explore the use of sentiment analysis to analyze and interpret hashtags and related issues or topics.
 Students learn about and sample data visualization and social networking tools.
-Students study contemporary applications of social network analysis in the fields of politics, public health, and social movements.
-Students understand what data is needed to undertake a social network analysis of their organization, what tools to best use to capture, analyze, and effectively present that data.
+Students study contemporary applications of social network analysis in the fields of advertising, journalism, politics, public health, and social movements.
+Students understand what data is needed to undertake a social media analysis of a organization or topic, and what tools to best use to capture, analyze, and effectively present that data.

 3.0 credits, typically runs in the spring semester, regularly taught by Dr. Greg Hoplamazian